ryanpf/linux_rocksmith/guides/setup/deb-pipewire.md

 # JACK to ASIO with pipewire on Debian-based distros

-Last tested on Debian Bookworm.
+Last tested on Linux Mint 22.

 ## Table of contents